 Cat Phish: How to Detect and Avert Online Trading Scams

 - Type of scams

 - Why it’s important to arm yourself with the right information

-Unfortunately, these events can also happen in trading.
 It’s not breaking news that the forex market is the largest financial market worldwide.
 With the sizeable volumes of money floating around in such an enormous arena, the forex market is breathing ground for crooked operators to tempt naïve traders.
-It gives these scanners ample opportunities to earn fortunes in a small space of time.
+It gives these scammers ample opportunities to earn fortunes in a small space of time.
 More recently we have seen greater adoption in cryptocurrencies, and the digital asset space is not immune to risk.
-Scams are everywhere To give a clearer indication, according to the Financial Conduct Authority scammers stole a total of £27-million through, FX and crypto-related scams in 2017/18.
+Scams are everywhere.
+To give a clearer indication, according to the Financial Conduct Authority scammers stole a total of £27-million through, FX and crypto-related scams in 2017/18.

 While in recent years scams have come under wraps, thanks to heavier restrictions, these architects, still find old and new ways of inching their way in.
 Nobody likes a ‘Cat Phish’.
 So, in today’s article, we bring you a guide on how to avoid these sorts of scams and have a trading journey filled with peace and ease of mind.